-Having been made head girl, she now had private rooms.
+Having been made Head Girl, she now had private rooms.
 This pleased her, even if she did have to pass through the common room to get to them.
-She didn't think she could stand another year with Lavender and Pavarti.
+She didn't think she could stand another year with Lavender and Parvati.
 Especially, after last year when Ron had started receiving their sexual favours.
-The talk was... yuk, she shivered, remembering.
+The talk was... yuck, she shivered, remembering.

 Living in the same dorm had become very strained, because they all seemed to use their behaviour to try and wind her up.
 It was obviously their assumption that she was a prude, and their talk would upset her.
 They didn't know her very well, and for that she was truly thankful.
 Hermione sighed; maybe she was being unfair to them.
 They were what they were, and worst of all they appeared happy with their lives.
 She could claim no such contentment.
 Everything for her just seemed to get more and more complicated.